GreptimeTeam/docs/docs/v0.6/en/user-guide/concepts/overview.md

 # Overview

 - [Why GreptimeDB](./why-greptimedb.md): This document outlines the features and benefits of GreptimeDB, including its flexible architecture that allows for deployment in various environments, from embedded to cloud-native.
-GreptimeDB is also cost-effective, high-performence, and user-friendly.
+GreptimeDB is also cost-effective, high-performance, and user-friendly.
 - [Data Model](./data-model.md): This document describes the data model of GreptimeDB, including table schema, index columns, etc.
 - [Architecture](./architecture.md): Get the cloud-native architecture of GreptimeDB.
 - [Storage Location](./storage-location.md): This document describes the storage location of GreptimeDB, including local disk, HDFS, and cloud object storage such as S3, Azure Blob Storage, etc.